TommyBiostats/statistically-significant/README.md

 <br>
 <br>

-**Detecting response shift and ‘true’ change with Structural Equation Modelling in Health-Related Quality of Life of Dutch bone metastasis patients undergoing radiotherapy.**
+**Detecting response shift and ‘true’ change with Structural Equation Modelling in Health-Related Quality of Life of Dutch bone metastasis patients undergoing radiotherapy**

 Documentation of my bachelor thesis, where I used Structural Equation Modelling in order to identify the change in the well-being of Dutch bone metastasis patients.